 5 Signs You’re Not Eating EnoughArticle posted in: Diet & Nutrition

 In general, to lose weight you need to consume fewer calories than you burn off but not too few to stop your body from functioning properly.
 The amount of calories you need to consume each day varies from male to female.
 It’s not easy counting calories and points or keeping track of every bite you eat.
-But with help from South Beach Diet, you can be sure you are on the right track with our perfectly-portioned, nutrient-rich meals that are specially made to support your healthy lifestyle—which makes losing weight, well, easy!
+Download the South Beach Diet Tracker app for some help! >

 Whether following a specific diet plan or not, often times you are not adding in the proper amount of lean proteins, healthy fats and good carbs.
 And when this happens, your weight could actually plateau, and your body will start to show you signs it needs more food!

 Check out these five signs you’re not eating enough (yes, it’s possible!):